 Preheat oven to 325°F (163°C).
 Generously grease a 10-inch (12-cup) bundt pan, being sure to coat all of the nooks and crannies.
 I suggest using a non-stick baking spray that has flour in it, or greasing the pan with shortening or butter, then dusting it with flour.
 Set pan aside until needed.

-In a medium mixing bowl, whisk together the cake flour, baking powder, baking soda, and salt; whisk well to combine then set aside until needed.
+In a medium mixing bowl, whisk together the cake flour, baking powder, and salt; whisk well to combine then set aside until needed.

 In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a handheld electric mixer, beat the butter and cream cheese at medium speed until smooth and creamy, about 1 minute.
 Gradually add in the sugar, then increase the speed to medium-high and continue beating until light and fluffy, about 3 minutes.
-Beat in the lemon zest and lemon extract, if using.
+Beat in the lemon juice, lemon zest and lemon extract (if using).